andyaiken/skirmish/tasks.md

 * Extend this to ensure species / roles / backgrounds are equally matched
 * Also check that the different effect types are all used equally

+## Water / Ice
+* Squares of water / ice would be difficult terrain
+* Add a water animation
+* Standing in water gives resistance to fire damage
+* Dealing poison / acid / electricity damage to a target in water deals the same damage to any combatant in adjacent water
+* Dealing cold damage to a target on a water square turns all adjacent water squares into ice
+* Dealing fire damage to a target on an ice square turns all adjacent ice squares into water

 ## Doors
 * Present on the map - 2 squares wide
 * Can be open / closed